-You can build a survey on top of an existing feature service using Survey123 Connect for ArcGIS.
+You can build a survey on top of an existing feature service using Survey123 Connect.
 First. you will need to be logged-in against ArcGIS Online or your own ArcGIS Enterprise instance.
 Then simply click on New Survey and select the Feature Service option.

 Once you select the Feature Service option, the gallery on the right will show you every feature service shared with your account.
-For ArcGIS Online this will include all hosted feature services and in the case of ArcGIS Enterprise, all hosted feature services plus all federated feature services shared with you.
+For ArcGIS Online, this will include all hosted feature services and in ArcGIS Enterprise, all hosted feature services plus all federated feature services shared with you.